mat-s/100-days-of-code/r1-log.md

 ### Day 24: November 8, 2019
 **Today's Progress**: Today I read about symbols, the iterator interface, getters&setters, statics and inheritance.

+### Day 25: November 9, 2019
+**Today's Progress**: Today I set up a fun project to have a little bit more practice.
+As I am playing in a cover band, I want to set up a Wordpress plugin for the song managment.
+The user should be able to upload songs, categorize them, add infos like the key, musicians, etc. to it and generate playlists with it, to practise these lists for concerts.
+Todays work was to setup Wordpress, a Plugin-Draft, create the custom post types and a custom admin menu.